Skip to content

 The current status of installation and operation of the treatment system is presented on the home page.

-Bedrock Near Buildings 3 and 5 – Chemical Oxidation
+Bedrock Near Buildings 3 and 5 – Chemical Reduction

-A limited bedrock treatment area has been identified along the western boundary of the property between the Building 3 and Building 5 source areas.
-In that area, chemical oxidation will be implemented to treat elevated concentrations of volatile organic compounds in bedrock fractures located well below the ground surface.
+A bedrock treatment area has been identified along the western boundary of the property between the Building 3 and Building 5 source areas.
+In that area, in situ (in place) chemical reduction will be implemented to treat elevated concentrations of volatile organic compounds in bedrock fractures (cracks in the rock) located well below the ground surface.

-Diagram of chemical oxidationFigure 6 Diagram of Chemical Oxidation
+Diagram of chemical oxidationFigure 5 Diagram of Chemical Reduction

 PSL-10 Source Area – Soil Excavation with Permeable Treatment Zone